 2. APM - Code Level Application Performance Monitoring

-Retrace collects very detailed data via its code profiling and transaction tracing capabilities.
-All of that data is aggregated and crunched to provide powerful reporting and alerting capabilities.
+Retrace collects detailed data via its code profiling and transaction tracing capabilities.
+All of the data is aggregated and crunched to provide powerful reporting and alerting capabilities.
 With Retrace, you can quickly identify why your application is slow or why it is not working properly.
 Key APM features include:

 - Understand performance based on application dependencies